athirarajiv/Recipes-and-Ratings/README.md

 ### Preprocessing Steps

 1. **Handling Missing Values:**
-   - The dataset is first cleaned to drop any rows where `minutes`, `n_ingredients`, or `average_rating` have missing values.
+   - The dataset was first cleaned to drop any rows where `minutes`, `n_ingredients`, or `average_rating` have missing values.

 2. **Scaling:**
-   - A `StandardScaler` is used to standardize the features by removing the mean and scaling to unit variance.
-This ensures that all features contribute equally to the model's predictions.
+   - I used `StandardScaler`  to standardize the features by removing the mean and scaling to unit variance.
+This ensured that all features contributed equally to the model's predictions.

 3. **Model Pipeline:**
-   - The pipeline consists of a scaler (`StandardScaler`) and a regressor (`LinearRegression`).
-The pipeline first scales the input features and then applies the linear regression model.
+   - The pipeline consisted of a scaler (`StandardScaler`) and a regressor (`LinearRegression`).
+The pipeline first scaled the input features and then applied the linear regression model.

 ### Model Performance